gau27/gau27.github.io/_posts/2016-08-21-body-tutorial.markdown

 `Epoch` : An epoch in Ephemeris Time

 SPICE has a certain integer convention for the kind of bodies that it has support for.
+Each body can be referenced via a string or an integer id.
 While there isn't an actual strict range for integer ID classification , it is mentioned [here][int_id] and can be summed up in the following `if` and `elsif` clauses.

 {% highlight ruby %}
   if body_id > 2000000